Karyus-Labs/Karyus-Labs.github.io/_posts/2025-11-16-cessna182-nonlinear-simulator.md

 The complete implementation, including the adapted MATLAB trim scripts, the non-linear integration logic, and the final Simulink `.slx` model, is available for technical review:

 **[Access the GitHub Repository: Cessna 182 Simulator](https://github.com/Karyus-Labs/cessna182-nonlinear-simulator)**

+---

+### Discuss this Project

+Are you working on flight control or high-fidelity simulation?
+Let's connect and discuss the technical nuances of aircraft modeling.